1939 Bentley Corniche Re-Created

 The only car of its type now in existence thanks to the skills of Mulliner, the Corniche was conceived to be a high-performance version of the new MkV saloon, itself a technological advance that was due to be launched in October 1939.

 The styling of the Corniche was a radical step forward from the traditional Bentleys of the 1920s and '30s, introducing Streamlining to help deliver greater speed and performance, and heavily influenced post-war models from the R Type Continental right through to the current Continental GT.

 The original Corniche was lost in France in 1939 at the outbreak of World War II.
 It was extensively damaged in a traffic accident whilst undergoing road tests in France in August 1939.
 Sent for repairs, the chassis made it home to the Bentley plant in Derby, but the bodywork was destroyed in a bombing raid on Dieppe later in 1939 and was never seen again.

-"The 1939 Corniche was a clear step in Bentley's design language which is evident when set aside the later and now iconic R Type Continental.
+"The 1939 Corniche was a clear step in Bentley's design language which is evident when setting aside the later and now iconic R Type Continental.
 It is a pivotal car in the history of Bentley, demonstrating that even then, this great British marque was at the cutting edge of design and technology," comments Hallmark.
-"Mulliner's stunning recreation of the Corniche clearly demonstrates our skill in restoring the greats from Bentley’s back catalogue as well as making beautiful personalised modern Bentleys."
+"Mulliner's stunning recreation of the Corniche clearly demonstrates our skill in restoring the greats from Bentley’s back catalog as well as making beautiful personalized modern Bentleys."

 The project naturally fell to the Mulliner division, where since the 1970s one-off cars have been built for discerning collectors and Royalty, including two State Limousines manufactured in 2002.
 Today production models are adapted and built to particular customers’ exacting personal specifications.